 If approved by city council and voters, the agreement would cement carbon emission caps, enable innovative grid and clean generation projects, and target collaborative efforts to improve Colorado regulations on renewables.
-Council will consider the franchise agreement for first reading on Aug.
-4.

 July 17, 2020: Boulder issues RFP for bids to provide power and innovative financing for potential local electric utility

 July 16, 2020: Boulder releases updated budget information packet

 The Local Power team provides quarterly budget updates to City Council.
 Read the July 21, 2020 Information Packet.
 As of June 30, 2020, the city has spent approximately $22.8 million on municipalization.

 May 29, 2020: Boulder Announces First Round of Virtual Townhalls to Provide Feedback on Negotiations With Xcel Energy